 It seems as if conversations around ad tracking have gone mainstream.
-From the WSJ to the now-famous WallStreetBets Subreddit, it’s no longer just advertisers who are pondering the impact of the iOS 14’s upcoming privacy update, investors are also starting to take notice.
-For those of you that don’t know, Apple is including a new privacy data feature to the next update of iOS 14.
+From the WSJ to the now-famous WallStreetBets Subreddit, it’s no longer just advertisers who are pondering the true impact of the iOS 14’s privacy update, investors are also starting to take notice.
+For those of you that don’t know, Apple included a new privacy data feature to the next update of iOS 14.
 This feature requires user permission to track their data across applications from other companies.
-Come early Spring, this change could have severe implications for our ad ecosystem.
+This recent change could have severe implications for our ad ecosystem.

-In light of such a bold move from Apple, one would expect a show of unity from Google & Facebook.
-However, both companies have taken a radically different communication strategy on how they plan to address the threat.
+In light of such a bold move from Apple, one would expect a show of unity from Google and Facebook.
+However, each company chose radically different communication strategies on how they plan to address the threat.
 Could this be an indication of their respective levels of preparedness?
 Which platform has more to lose?

-The communication strategy around this change has been fascinating to watch, and it seems that Google is coming out ahead.
-The Mountain View firm has been focusing its narrative on technical solutions while Facebook has gone for a moral high ground some don’t think it has the right to claim.
+The communication strategy around this change has been fascinating to watch, and it seems Google is coming out ahead.
+The Mountain View firm focused its narrative on technical solutions while Facebook went for a moral high ground some don’t think it has the right to claim.

 Embracing defeat, Google doubles down on conversion modeling

-In October of last year, Google communicated on the promising results of their FloC methodology.
+In October 2020, Google communicated the promising results of their FloC methodology.
 The idea behind Federated Learning of Cohorts (a concept first introduced by Google to the W3C in early 2020), is that 1 to 1 tracking between an ad and a user can be replaced by cohort-based reporting.
 Under this new framework, campaign attribution is no longer a matter of reporting on individual user outcomes, but of estimating the likelihood of a specific action based on anonymized datasets of user groups and their patterns.
-In fact, Google has decided to stop collecting IDFA parameters entirely.
-IDFA stands for Identifier for Advertisers and is a unique code assigned by Apple to a user’s device for ad tracking purposes.
+In fact, Google decided to stop collecting IDFA parameters entirely.
+IDFA is the acronym for Identifier for Advertisers and is a unique code assigned by Apple to a user’s device for ad tracking purposes.
 The decision to ignore IDFA data and opt-out of Apple’s Ad Tracking Transparency framework speaks volumes to their confidence in the FLoC methodology.

-Here is a message communicated this week by one of their Product Managers:
+Here is a message shared by one of their Product Managers:

 “When Apple’s policy goes into effect, we will no longer use information such as IDFA that falls under ATT for the handful of our iOS apps that we currently use for advertising purposes.
 As such we will not use the ATT promo on these Apps, in line with Apple’s guidance.”